Aptacode/Expressions/README.md

 ## Fluent API

-In the above example operators on our expressions such as `_expressions.Add()` are to the left of pair of expressions `(lhs, rhs)` that is acted on by an operator i.e
+In the above example operators on our expressions such as `_expressions.Add()` are to the left of a pair of expressions `(lhs, rhs)` that is acted on by an operator i.e

 ```csharp
 var addEx = _expressions.Add(_expressions.Int(2), _expressions.Int(2);